 - Pass a criminal history background check

 - All successful candidates are required to comply with all UT System Police or departmental policies, procedures, and directives; UT System Rules and Regulations of the Board of Regents, institutional rules, regulations, policies and procedures.

-- Candidates are required to have the ability, through training, to acquire a knowledge of, and skill in the use of police radio equipment, telephones, various computer equipment (data entry), and typewriters.
+- Candidates are required to be trained in and use police radio equipment, telephones, various computer equipment (data entry), and typewriters.

 - Candidates are required to eventually demonstrate proficiency in all phases of duties performed.

 - Continued employment in this position is contingent upon successful completion of a minimum of 40 hours of training for a Police Communications Operator as mandated by the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE).